 4. To Stay Warm

-one of the most motivating factors, to help stay warm!
+Cold is one of the most motivating factors, to help stay warm!
 Water helps to maintain your body temperature.
 Without enough fluids your body heat could drastically drop making you feel colder.

 How do you encourage your little ones to drink more water?